ArcShahi/Random-Digits/README.md

 Are you tired of using and initializing `rand()` , `srand()` or `std::mt19937`  everytime ? it's a hassle to generate some Random numbers for trivial tasks.

-But not anymore , this header will provide 3 functions to genearate Randome Numbers
+But not anymore , this header will provide 3 functions to genearate Random Numbers

 1. `arc::randomi` to generate an Integer between a range